A2P 10DLC Q&A with messaging experts from Sinch & The Campaign Registry (TCR).

 In all scenarios, vetting can be done either by Sinch or by the customer directly via the TCR portal/API.

-* The provided timelines will be significantly reduced in April 2021 due to automation of the registration and number procurement process by the end of Q1.
+* The provided timelines will be significantly reduced in April 2021 due to automation of the registration and number procurement process by the end of Q3.

-**It could take up to 14 business days to provision a new customer’s NNID with the carriers.
+**Carriers require minimum of 14 business days to provision a new customer’s NNID

-Throughput is determined by the carriers based on who is sending the message (the brand) and what is being sent (the use case and vertical), not on the amount of numbers/10DLCs associated with a campaign.
+Throughput is determined by the carriers based on your Brand Score as well as the type of campaign not on the amount of numbers/10DLCs associated with a campaign.

 The table below explains how AT&T and T-Mobile/Sprint define each message tier and map trust scores.
 Verizon is also working on defining its process.